pmq20/node-packer/node/doc/api/child_process.md

 ```

 By default, pipes for `stdin`, `stdout`, and `stderr` are established between
 the parent Node.js process and the spawned child.
-It is possible to stream data
-through these pipes in a non-blocking way. *Note, however, that some programs
-use line-buffered I/O internally.
-While that does not affect Node.js, it can
-mean that data sent to the child process may not be immediately consumed.*
+These pipes have
+limited (and platform-specific) capacity.
+If the child process writes to
+stdout in excess of that limit without the output being captured, the child
+process will block waiting for the pipe buffer to accept more data.
+This is
+identical to the behavior of pipes in the shell.
+Use the `{ stdio: 'ignore' }`
+option if the output will not be consumed.

 The [`child_process.spawn()`][] method spawns the child process asynchronously,
 without blocking the Node.js event loop.
 The [`child_process.spawnSync()`][]